Robified0/Classes/README.md

 The Ranger has an particular affinity with nature.
 Any wolf they tame or breed gains higher attack, health, and gains natural armor.
 Any beneficial potion a Ranger drinks, confers the benefit to the wolves they have tamed/bred.

-They also naturally channel energies around them, allowing to passively heal animals near them.
+They also channel natures energies around them, allowing them to passively heal nearby animals.
 This only applies to animals that will follow the Ranger naturally, or that the Ranger can ride.

 Rangers can salvage arrows in the ground when crouching, and can pierce multiple enemies with arrows.